Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/import-file-local.md

 # Importing a local Alembic file through your project folder

-Use this method when you can have a copy of the Alembic source file in a folder within your Unity project, for example:
+This is the default recommended import method.
+Use it when you can have a copy of the Alembic source file in a folder within your Unity project, for example:
 * To import smaller assets.
 * To import assets in a context of individual work that does not involve team collaboration.